Building and Running Your Service Natively

 $ afb-daemon --binding helloworld.so --port 3333 --token ''

 The daemon is now listening on port 3333 of the

 Testing the Service

-Have a look to the generic example of how to launch the tests suite here and know how to test your helloworld binding instance.
+Examine the generic example describing how to launch the tests suite here.
+This example can help you understand how to test your helloworld binding instance.

 Using Optional Tools